Aiwa: Brand relaunch

 Aiwa introduced its first digital audio players at CES 2004, including both flash players and a 2GB hard disk player.
 They notably supported MP3 format while Sony's own branded players only played ATRAC.
 Aiwa's portable CD players were equipped with a so-called E.A.S.S.
 G.P.
 (Electronic Anti-Shock System) feature with the aim of allowing smooth, skip-free Audio CD playback despite damaged media and external shaking.

 However the new direction of Aiwa under Sony did not meet consumer and sales expectations.
 On January 21, 2005, new product development ended, and by 2007, Aiwa products were discontinued and no longer sold in the market outside its home market.
 Sony announced the termination of the brand entirely on May 14, 2008 but continued to provide support for existing products.

-Revival of Aiwa
+Brand licensing

-Aiwa returned as a brand in 2015 and has since been used by various companies globally.
-It is mostly owned by Towada Audio since 2017.
+Despite the brand having been abandoned by Sony in the 2000s, the Aiwa name returned in 2015 and has since been used by various companies globally.
+The trademark is now mostly owned by Towada Audio since 2017.
+Aiwa Acquisitions LLC/Infinity Lifestyle Brands is the company that uses the Aiwa trademark in North America while Audio Mobile Americas A.S. uses it in Latin America.